jillesvangurp/kt-search/README.md

 }
 ```

-This creates the index and uses the mappings and settings DSL.
+This creates the index and uses the **mappings and settings DSL**.
 With this DSL, you can map fields,
 configure analyzers, etc. This is optional of course; you can just call it without the block
 and use the defaults and rely on dynamic mapping.
 You can read more about that [here](https://jillesvangurp.github.io/kt-search/manual/IndexManagement.html)

 ### Adding documents

-To fill the index with some content, we need to use bulk operations.
+To fill the index with some documents, we need to use bulk indexing operations.

-In kt-search this is made very easy with a DSL that abstracts away the book keeping
+In kt-search this is made very easy with a **Bulk Indexing DSL** that completely abstracts away the book keeping
-that you need to do for this.
+that you need to do for this in other clients.

 The bulk block below creates a `BulkSession`, which does this for you and flushes
 operations to Elasticsearch.
 You can configure and tailor how this works via parameters
 that have sensible defaults.
 For example the number of operations that is flushed is something
-that you'd want to probably configure.
+that you'd want to probably configure and error handling is something you can customize as well.

 The optional `refresh` parameter uses WaitFor as the default.
 This means that after the block exits, the documents
 will have been indexed and are available for searching.